Find Affordable College Courses

 After completing their Bachelor's Degree, political science graduates from Rutgers Newark carry an average student debt load of $23,067.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $271.

-The in-demand bachelor’s degree programs at Rutgers University - Camden helped the school earn the #5 place on this year’s ranking of the most popular political science and government schools in New Jersey.
-Located in the city of Camden, Rutgers Camden is a public school with a moderately-sized student population.
+A rank of #5 on this year’s list means Rutgers University - Camden is a great place for political science and government students working on their bachelor’s degree.
+Located in the city of Camden, Rutgers Camden is a public college with a moderately-sized student population.

 About 53% of the students majoring in political science at the school are women while 47% are male.